MicrosoftDocs/win32/desktop-src/LDAP/ldap-and-etw.md

 ---
 title: Event Tracing in LDAP Applications
 description: Windows Server 2008 and Windows Vista introduce Event Tracing for applications that use Lightweight Directory Access Protocol.
 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\mbaldwin
-ms.assetid: '4ef640de-a563-434f-b89a-80554b4fbc60'
+ms.assetid: 4ef640de-a563-434f-b89a-80554b4fbc60
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-lightweight-directory-services'
+ms.technology: active-directory-lightweight-directory-services
 ms.tgt_platform: multiple
-keywords: ["event tracing LDAP"]
+keywords:
+- event tracing LDAP
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Event Tracing in LDAP Applications

 Windows Server 2008 and Windows Vista introduce [Event Tracing](https://msdn.microsoft.com/library/windows/desktop/bb968803) for applications that use [Lightweight Directory Access Protocol](lightweight-directory-access-protocol-ldap-api.md).
 Certain areas of the LDAP Provider have an underlying implementation that is complex or that involves a sequence of steps that makes diagnosis of problems in these areas more difficult.
 Event Tracing can be a valuable troubleshooting tool.

 To turn on LDAP client tracing, create the following registry key: